Shyamji Krishna Varma: Death and commemoration

 He published two more issues of Indian Sociologist in August and September 1922, before ill health prevented him continuing.
-He died in hospital at 11:30 pm on 30 March 1930 leaving his wife, Bhanumati Krishnavarma.
+He died in hospital at 11:30 p.m. on 30 March 1930 leaving his wife, Bhanumati Krishnavarma.

 News of his death was suppressed by the British colonial government in India.
 Nevertheless, tributes were paid to him by Bhagat Singh and other inmates in Lahore Jail where they were undergoing a long-term drawn-out trial.
 Maratha, an English daily newspaper started by Bal Gangadhar Tilak paid tribute to him.

 He had made prepaid arrangements with the local government of Geneva and St Georges cemetery to preserve his and his wife's ashes at the cemetery for 100 years and to send their urns to India whenever it became independent during that period.
 Requested by Paris-based scholar Dr Prithwindra Mukherjee, the then Prime Minister Indira Gandhi agreed to repatriate the ashes.
 Finally on 22 August 2003, the urns of ashes of Shyamji and his wife Bhanumati were handed over to then Chief Minister of Gujarat State Narendra Modi by the Ville de Genève and the Swiss government 55 years after Indian Independence.
 They were brought to Mumbai and after a long procession throughout Gujarat, they reached Mandvi, his birthplace.
 A memorial called Kranti Teerth dedicated to him was built and inaugurated in 2010 near Mandvi.
 Spread over 52 acres, the memorial complex houses a replica of India House building at Highgate along with statues of Shyamji Krishna Varma and his wife.
 Urns containing Krishna Verma's ashes, those of his wife, and a gallery dedicated to earlier activists of Indian independence movement is housed within the memorial.
 Krishna Verma was disbarred from the Inner Temple in 1909.
 This decision was revisited in 2015, and a unanimous decision taken to posthumously reinstated him.

 In the 1970s, a new town developed in his native state of Kutch, was named after him as Shyamji Krishna Varmanagar in his memory and honor.
 India Post released postal stamps and first day cover commemorating him.
 Kuchchh University was renamed after him.

-The India Post has issued a postal stamp on shyamji Krishna Varma on 4 October 1989.
+The India Post has issued a postal stamp on Shyamji Krishna Varma on 4 October 1989.